See Seville’s best sights from an open-top bus at your own pace.

 Using Your Museum Entries

 If you’ve bought a City Sightseeing Supreme or Ultimate ticket, you have free entry to several sites.
 The Iglesia del Salvador is a stunning baroque church.
-The Pabellón de la Navegación tells the story of Seville’s role in maritime exploration.
 The Macarena Museum houses the beloved Virgin statue and explains the Holy Week processions.
+Note that the Macarena Museum is included free with the Supreme ticket.
+The Ultimate gives 50% off entry, not free admission.
+The Ultimate instead includes the Iglesia de Santa Ana and a guided trip to Itálica, allow a half-day for that excursion.
 The stadium tour takes you behind the scenes at Sevilla FC.
 Plan your time so you can actually visit these places.

 FAQs

 Both operators start near Torre del Oro on the riverfront.
-Sevirama’s main stop is at Torre del Oro itself.
-City Sightseeing starts at Paseo de Colón, right next to Torre del Oro.
-You can board at any stop along the route.
+Sevirama’s main stop is at Torre del Oro itself, and City Sightseeing starts a step away at Paseo de Colón.
+You can board at any of the 14 stops along the route, so just walk to the nearest one.